bperalta14/fitness-tracker/README.md

 2. **Let's Talk**
 - Talk to us directly through our application by filling out your name, email, phone #, and type in a message.

-## Getting Started
+## Demo

-Visit the live demo to see the project in action.
+Visit the [live demo](https://bperalta14.github.io/fitness-tracker/) to see the project in action.

 ## Contributing